biggus-developerus/growtopia.py/README.md

 ### Installing from source

-For ubuntu users, use the -e flag to install the library in editable mode and avoid errors caused by the C extensions.

 1. Clone the repository.
 2. Open a terminal in the repository's directory
 3. Install it using pip.